Salesforce implementation guide: strategies, challenges, and risks

 You can go for one Salesforce Cloud if you need to improve your high-priority business processes, like sales or marketing, and don’t need to sync it up with other operations, such as customer service or commerce.

-However, if you aim to automate and sync the processes of several departments, then you should implement several clouds all at once, for example, Sales Cloud, Marketing Cloud, and Service Cloud.
+However, suppose you aim to automate and sync the processes of several departments.
+In that case, you should implement several clouds simultaneously, such as Sales Cloud, Marketing Cloud, and Service Cloud.
 This way, you will help break the interdepartmental silos and deliver an omnichannel experience for your customers.
 Note, however, that multiple integrations in an all-in-one solution increase the probability of issues like data loss, corruption, or duplication.

 Hired consultants vs in-house IT team

-When you start building your Salesforce implementation team, you need to decide whether you’re going to use your own forces or turning to Salesforce consultancy.
+When you start building your Salesforce implementation team, you need to decide whether you will use your forces or turn to Salesforce consultancy.
 A typical Salesforce implementation team should consist of a project owner, a project manager, a system administrator, and power users.

-If your own IT team and business analysts have never worked with Salesforce, then consider engaging Salesforce consultants for the initial stage of your project.
-They can help with the development of a rollout plan or advise on the most fitting subscription plan for your company.
+If your IT team and business analysts have never worked with Salesforce, consider engaging Salesforce consultants for the initial stage of your project.
+They can help develop a rollout plan or advise on your company’s most fitting subscription plan.

 As for hired consultants, you can opt for freelancers if your project is small.
-However, when you have a large project and a sufficient budget and want to implement Salesforce fast, then cooperating with Salesforce consulting partners is your best choice.
+However, cooperating with Salesforce consulting partners is your best choice when you have a large project and a sufficient budget and want to implement Salesforce fast.

 Step 2.
 Develop a rollout plan

 A rollout plan is similar to a chain-reaction machine – if one element is missing or placed incorrectly, it won’t work.
-Here’s how you can properly prepare for the implementation, adoption, and maintenance of your new Salesforce system.
+Here’s how you can properly prepare for implementing, adopting, and maintaining your new Salesforce system.

 Data cleaning and migration

-Begin by ensuring the quality of the data sourced from your old system prior to its migration.
+Begin by ensuring the quality of the data sourced from your old system before its migration.

-- Build a data model prototype with an entity relationship diagram which will show the relationships between different data types.
+• Build a data model prototype with an entity relationship diagram showing the relationships between different data types.

 Customization and integration

-Salesforce has great modification capabilities by default, so with the right resources, you can significantly tailor the system to your needs.
+Salesforce has great modification capabilities by default, so you can significantly tailor the system to your needs with the right resources.

 You can configure Salesforce, which requires no programming skills and can be done with default point-and-click tools.
-With code-based customizations on the basis of Salesforce’s Lightning Platform, you can get more profound modifications, like highly customizing workflows or developing custom AI-powered apps.
+With code-based customizations based on Salesforce’s Lightning Platform, you can get more profound modifications, like highly customizing workflows or developing custom AI-powered apps.

 Testing and deployment

 When your data migration and customization are over and approved, it’s time to test your solution.
-First of all, move the entire configuration to a sandbox environment to check how the exact platform copy with your production data works under large data volumes.
-At this stage, you can spot and fix issues, such as downtime, latency, or heat barriers, prior to going live.
+First, move the entire configuration to a sandbox environment to check how the exact platform copy with your production data works under large data volumes.
+At this stage, you can spot and fix issues like downtime, latency, or heat barriers before going live.
 While in the sandbox, you can also introduce your end users to the full functionality and get their feedback.

 User adoption plan

-Once the platform is up and running, it’s crucial to get the actual users on board, or all your efforts will be a waste of time and money.
+Once the platform is up and running, getting the actual users on board is crucial, or all your efforts will be a waste of time and money.

 A Salesforce user adoption plan should include four important components: